In 2023, all three Douglas gaelic clubs are again pleased to offer registration through a single registration portal.

 - See more about the club development plan at https://douglasgaa.com/our-club-development-plan/.

-- This year, an option is provided at the payment stage to pay in three monthly instalments.
+- This year, again, members have the option at the payment stage to pay in three monthly instalments.

-- However, if the rates and levy are such that you cannot pay (in one payment or three instalments), please reach out to your head coach and request flexibility.
-They can pass on the request to the relevant registrar.
+- We don’t want to exclude anyone on the basis of cost.
+So if the rates are such that you cannot pay (in one payment or three instalments), please reach out to your head coach or any of the registrars (email addresses listed below).
+They can discreetly pass on the request to the relevant registrar, who will issue a discount coupon to be used at registration.

 As a rule: